rollkit/docs/tutorials/wordle.md

   // This Helps ensure only one Wordle is submitted per day _, isFound := k.GetWordle(ctx, currentTimeHashString) if isFound {
-    return nil, sdkerrors.Wrap(sdkerrors.ErrInvalidRequest, "Wordle of the Day is Already Submitted") }
+    return nil, errors.Wrap(sdkerrors.ErrInvalidRequest, "Wordle of the Day is Already Submitted") }
   // Write Wordle to KV Store
   k.SetWordle(ctx, wordle)